learnbyexample/cli-computing/cli_computing.md

 7.4M    report.log
 ```

 In the above examples, `ls` and `du` perform their own tasks of displaying list of files and showing file sizes respectively.
-After that, the `wc` and `sort` commands take care of calculating number of lines and sorting respectively.
+After that, the `wc` and `sort` commands take care of counting and sorting the lines respectively.
 In such cases, the pipe operator saves you the trouble of dealing with temporary data.

 Note that the `%q` format specifier in `printf` helps you quote the arguments in a way that is recognizable by the shell.
 The `-q` option for `ls` substitutes nongraphic characters in the filenames with a `?` character.
 Both of these are workarounds to prevent the counting process from getting sidetracked due to characters like newline in the filenames.